ebu/radiovis-html5player/README.md

 * ws4py==0.3.0-beta
 * gevent
 * dnspython
+* python-statsd (BSD license)

-You can use `pip install ws4py==0.3.0-beta gevent dnspython` to install them.
+You can use `pip install ws4py==0.3.0-beta gevent dnspython python-statsd ` to install them.

+The server use statsd to send some stats about the number of connections.
+You can setup a local statsd server to collect them.

 ### Client